shadowjljp/Spark/README.md

 3. :Lst the 'user id' and 'rating' of users that reviewed businesses which are located in “Stanford”

-4:
-List the business_ID, full address, and categories of the Top 10 businesses using the average ratings
+4:List the business_ID, full address, and categories of the Top 10 businesses using the average ratings

 5. For each category, find total number of business counts.
-6. Find top 10 categories which have the most business count
+6. Find top 10 categories which have the most business count.
 7.   construct inverted index as  <word, line number> pairs